jfallmann/MONSDA/docs/source/workflows.rst

 CIRCS
 ###############

-CIRI2 needs to be installed locally.
+Find circular RNAs in mapping data, CIRI2 needs to be installed locally.

 .. table::
   :widths: 10, 40, 10, 10, 10, 10, 10